 Name Priorities for Control (LLS, 2018 a & b) Image (Source: (DPIE, 2021) (LLS, 2018) (PestSmart, 2014) Deer Dama sp.
 Cervus sp.
 Axis sp.
 Known in the Project area Asset based protection The impacts of wild deer through grazing competition are considerable, together with the emergence of public safety issues for road users.
 Their impact on key land types including conservation lands and plantation forest is increasing.
 Control methods: Opportunistic / specific shooting operations.
 Control methods will be managed in consultation FCNSW and NPWS and comply with the Standard Operating Procedures for the Ground Shooting of Feral Deer (DPI, 2022).
 Horse Equus caballus Known in the Project area Asset based protection and containment Wild horses have negative impacts on sensitive environments and pose significant risks to road user Control methods: Control methods will be managed in consultation with FCNSW and NPWS.
-Within KNP they will comply with the KNP Wild Horse Management Plan (DPE, 2021).
+Within KNP they will comply with the KNP Wild Horse Management Plan (DPE, 2021) along with other relevant management plans/ standards as necessary, pending outcome of consultative process.

+Name Priorities for Control (LLS, 2018 a & b) Image (Source: (DPIE, 2021) (LLS, 2018) (PestSmart, 2014)

+Rabbit Asset based protection

-Name Priorities for Control (LLS, 2018 a & b) Image (Source: (DPIE, 2021) (LLS, 2018) (PestSmart, 2014) Rabbit Oryctolagus cuniculus Asset based protection Feral rabbit populations that have potential impact on threatened species or communities as well as cultural heritage sites.
-Known in the Project area Control methods: Control methods will comply with NPWS and FCNSW standards, the NSW Vertebrate Pest Control Manual (DPI, 2021), the Code of Practice for the Humane Control Rabbits (Sharp & Saunders, 2012) and related standard operating procedures.
-Subject to the outcomes of pest monitoring, the following methods may be utilised for rabbit control in consultation with NPWS and FCNSW: Baiting (1080 or Pindone) Warren fumigation (phosphine or CO2) Opportunistic shooting Warren destruction Direct infection of a population with a biological control (such as rabbit calicivirus disease or myxomatosis).
-Cat Felis catus Known in the Project area Asset based protection Feral cats are a common and elusive predator that colonise a wide range of habitats, eat a wide range of prey, and can survive with limited access to water.
+Oryctolagus cuniculus Feral rabbit populations that have potential impact on threatened species or communities as well as cultural heritage sites.

+Known in the Project Control methods:

+area Control methods will comply with NPWS and FCNSW standards, the NSW Vertebrate Pest Control Manual (DPI, 2021), the Code of Practice for the Humane Control Rabbits (Sharp & Saunders, 2012) and related standard operating procedures.
+Subject to the outcomes of pest monitoring, the following methods may be utilised for rabbit control in consultation with NPWS and FCNSW:

+Baiting (1080 or Pindone)

+Warren fumigation (phosphine or CO2)

+Opportunistic shooting

+Warren destruction

+Direct infection of a population with a biological control (such as rabbit calicivirus disease or myxomatosis).

+Cat Asset based protection

+Felis catus Known in the Project area Feral cats are a common and elusive predator that colonise a wide range of habitats, eat a wide range of prey, and can survive with limited access to water.
 Feral cats are free living, have limited or no reliance on humans for their ecological requirements, survive and reproduce in self-perpetuating populations, and occur in virtually all terrestrial habitats in Australia (NSW Scientific Committee 2000).
 They impact on threatened and other native fauna across a wide range of natural and modified environments including regional towns and built up areas.
 The lack of effective control methods severely limits the ability to manage this species impact.
 Control methods: Control methods will comply with the Model Code of Practice for the Humane Control of Feral Cats (Sharp, 2012).
 Subject to the outcomes of